tewhatuora/fhir-sdhr/input/pagecontent/consent-based-access.md

 It is up to the each health organisation storing/sharing health information through this FHIR API to
 - Operate a process which obtains patient consent, and
-- Arrange for their FHIR-integrated application to call the FHIR API to create appropriate FHIR Consent resources representing the state of patients' consents.
+- Arrange for their FHIR-integrated application to call the FHIR API to create appropriate FHIR Consent resources representing the state of patients' consents with the resources they have created referenced from `.provision.data`.

+An [example consent resource](./Consent-PrimaryCareConsentExample.html) is included to show what this should look like.

 ### Consent-based protection measures